SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * NEW `posthog.apiKey` apiKey for your posthog project
 * NEW `posthog.environment` adds an `environment` property to all logged metrics events, allowing to distinguish e.g. `development` and `production`

+* NEW `core.resources.rqmetrics` to set up cpu/memory requests and limits

 ## Upgrading to Renku 0.66.0

 * NEW `dataService.imageBuilders` to configure session image builds using Shipwright.